-Chris Landauer is currently in his sixth season as an Assistant Coach with the Denison University Men's Tennis program in 2024-25.
+Chris Landauer is currently in his seventh season as an Assistant Coach with the Denison University Men's Tennis program in 2025-26.

 In 2023-24, Denison had another historic season, winning both the North Coast Athletic Conference (NCAC) regular-season and tournament championships, marking the fourth consecutive conference championship season for the Big Red.
 The program went on to advance to its first-ever Elite 8 NCAA Tournament appearance in program history.
 Landauer was named part of the 2024 NCAC Coaching Staff of the Year.